-"Site operating cash costs" include costs such as mining, processing and administration, but are exclusive of royalties, workers' profit participation cost, depreciation, amortization, reclamation, capital, development, exploration and other non-site costs (transport and refining of metals, and community and environmental).
-These costs are then divided by ounces produced to arrive at "site cash operating cost per ounce".
+"Total cash costs" includes include costs such as mining, processing and administration (excluding depreciation and amortization) plus applicable royalties, workers' profit participation cost, and other non-site costs (transport and refining of metals, and community and environmental).
+These costs are then divided by the ounces sold to arrive at "total cash cost per ounce sold".